python/cpython/Doc/library/venv.rst

 How venvs work
 --------------

-When a virtual environment is running, the attributes :attr:`sys.prefix` and :attr:`sys.exec_prefix` point to the prefix directory of the virtual environment, whereas :attr:`sys.base_prefix` and :attr:`sys.base_exec_prefix` point to the non-virtual environment Python installation which was used to create the virtual environment (known as the virtual environment's base environment).
-It is sufficient to check ``sys.prefix == sys.base_prefix`` to determine if the current interpreter is running from a virtual environment.
+When a Python interpreter is running from a virtual environment, :data:`sys.prefix` and :data:`sys.exec_prefix` point to the directories of the virtual environment, whereas :data:`sys.base_prefix` and :data:`sys.base_exec_prefix` point to those of the base Python used to create the environment.
+It is sufficient to check
+``sys.prefix == sys.base_prefix`` to determine if the current interpreter is running from a virtual environment.